defenseunicorns/uds-package-dubbd/docs/adrs/0003-disable-kiali-operator-for-dubbd.md

 * Simplification - less software to support and maintain
 * Performance optimization - lower cluster compute utilization as the Kiali Operator is resource intensive
 * Compliance / controls alignment - no impact to existing controls being satisfied by DUBBD
-* Best practices (from delivery experience) - anecdotally, the "always-on" Kiali instance was leveraged only occasionally, as opposed to other similar DUBBD tools that were used very regularly
+* Best practices (from platform experience) - anecdotally, the "always-on" Kiali instance was leveraged only occasionally, as opposed to other similar DUBBD tools that were used very regularly

 But it will also introduce the following risks:

 * Application features - similar functionality will require a different solution or an alternative means to employ Kiali on an as-needed basis
-* Simplification - to compensate for the removal, it may introduce complexity elsewhere in the overall stack and / or the delivery team's means for environment observability
+* Simplification - to compensate for the removal, it may introduce complexity elsewhere in the overall stack and / or the platform team's means for environment observability